dhaneshchappidi/NewsBreeze/README.md

 ## Features

-- Bookmarks - Save News you dont't have time to read so that you can come back to them later.
+- **Bookmarks**- Save News you dont't have time to read so that you can come back to them later.
-- Download  - Download your favorite News while on Internet and enjoy your reading later without internet connection.
+- **Download**  - Download your favorite News while on Internet and enjoy your reading later without internet connection.
-- Search    -  The latest news list has a search by title feature.
+- **Search**    -  The latest news list has a search by title feature.
 Search lets you find any news by simply typing in a keyword in the search box.
 Easy access to your favorite topics of intrest via the search option
-- Read full article- If you need full story of an article just click on the more button then you will be redirected to the source url.
+- **Read full article**- If you need full story of an article just click on the more button then you will be redirected to the source url.
-- Share   - If you like a news, share it with your friends using whatsapp, email or message & more.
+- **Share**   - If you like a news, share it with your friends using whatsapp, email or message & more.

 ## News Categories